We sat down with tattoo artist Terrie Karam to learn more about tattoo ink and what you should know before you head to your tattoo appointment.

 Tattoo ink is usually made from one part pigment and one part carrier solution to create permanent tattoos on the skin.
 The ink is injected into the dermis layer of the skin using a tattoo needle.
 The ink can be made up of a variety of different ingredients that ensure the colour lasts in the skin over the years to come, including:

-Artists often have their favourites depending on what their style is and what they’re aiming to achieve.
+Artists often have their favorites depending on what their style is and what they’re aiming to achieve.

 Instead, they’re often made from:

 Vegetable-based pigments such as beetroot, carrots, and spinach